-Each of these Rocky Mountain National Park visitor centers have park rangers on hand to answer your questions and a small gift shop.
-Most of them also feature museum-style exhibits and ranger programs.
+Each of these Rocky Mountain National Park visitor centers have park rangers on hand to answer your questions.
+Most of them also feature museum-style exhibits and ranger programs, and a small gift shop.

-Admission is free, although Moraine Park Museum and the Alpine Tundra Museum are located inside Rocky Mountain National Park’s entrance gates, so you must pay the park admission fee to see them.
+Admission is free, although some of these are located inside Rocky Mountain National Park’s entrance gates, so you must pay the park admission fee to see them.
 Hours vary depending on the season; check with the park for details.

 Beaver Meadows Visitor Center – The main Rocky Mountain National Park visitor center features a large, interactive relief map and a free, short movie about the park.
 Open all year.